altruios/namshubettulpa/public/namshubettulpa/chapters/errors.md

 A time when...
 You know what...
 Never mind"
+"P::Hey, also: there's a surprise party happening down at the donut shop on fifth, only certain people are supposed to be in the know, you know, but you know..."
+*He leaned in*
+"P::Smith let me in on it, now you."
+"K::Not interested."
 *Kent got up to leave, he knew where he had to go*
-*He looked at the clock - 6:40pm*
+*He looked at the clock - 9:25pm*
 ~He wouldn't be able to make it in time~
 ~Not unless~
+'K::No, parking there is a bitch...'
+"K::Feel like driving?"
 }
 {
 %%%%
 }
 {
-~7:15pm~
+~10:30pm~
 *The blue lights stopped flashing, the cruiser door opened* *Kent stepped out*
+"P::I'm going to be late"
+"K::You'll be fine"
-*The beat cop waved him off and drove through the airport traffic* 'The Redeye planes leave at what, 8?'
+*The beat cop waved him off and drove through the airport traffic* 'The Redeye planes leave at what, 11?'
 ~He had time to get through security~
 *He walked in through the sliding glass door to the ticket counter* ~It was bent at a slight angle - showing the direction towards the ports~